Hadrian767-UT/UT-mobile-basetools/PORTING.md

 In first, download [MT Manager](https://github.com/Hadrian767-UT/UT-mobile-basetools/blob/main/MT%20Manager.apk)

-And after, download the [APKs for porting](https://github.com/Hadrian767-UT/UT-mobile-basetools/tree/main/GMS-APKs)
+And after, download the [APKs for porting](https://github.com/Hadrian767-UT/UT-mobile-basetools/tree/main/GMS-APKs) (download the apk that your data.win use, if any APK is missing, write in issues)

+After download and install MT Manager, create an folder in any local with any name

+Copy the data.win, the locale folder and the APK for the GMS of you data.win.